A little about us

 Bethany Porter, AuD. – Dr. Porter graduated from West Virginia University in 2006 with her Doctorate of Audiology.
 As a graduate student at WVU, she worked at a variety of clinical settings and did scholarly work on “Slim-tube Open-ear Hearing Aid Fittings”.
 She is a member of the American Academy of Audiology and of the West Virginia Audiology Association.
 She sees all ages, including youngsters for auditory processing evaluation.

 Gary Harris, Ph.D. – Dr. Harris has been an Audiologist since 1976 and started The HEARING Place in 1988.
-He evaluates hearing, fits and services hearing aids, does vestibular evaluation and canalith repositioning, consults to noisy industries and serves as an expert witness.
+He evaluates hearing, fits and services hearing aids, serves as an expert witness in matters of audibility, consults to high-noise-level industries, and does vestibular evaluation and canalith repositioning.

 Hearing aid truisms